 For us, this is about ensuring equal opportunity for all males and females to participate in all areas of work and at all levels of seniority.
-We support this by the many initiatives and policies embedded in our organisation, such as our flexible working policies, Women in Leadership and Working Families Business Resource Councils, in addition to external networks including the London Women's Forum and WeAreTheCity.
+We support this by the many initiatives facilitated throughout our organisation, including those delivered by our Women in Leadership and Working Families Business Resource Councils, in addition to encouraging our employees to access and engage with external networks including the London Women's Forum and WeAreTheCity.